LSSTScienceCollaborations/ObservingStrategy/commissioning/commProp_Template.md

 *Proposer(s): Your Name Here*

-## Proposed Changes to the Observing Strategy
+## Proposed Commissioning Observation/Experiment

-How would you want to change the constraints on the simulated scheduler?
-Do you want it to do something new?
+What observations or experimient during commissioning would be beneficial for validating your algorithms and help bootstrap your science inpreparation for the full survey.

 ## Technical and/or Science Motivation

-Write a few sentences about why you want to make this change.
+Write a few sentences about why you want to make these observations.
 Which science projects will benefit and/or what technical aspect of the project will benefit (e.g. algorithms or characterization), do you expect?